Josh Clarke (footballer, born 2004)

-Josh Clarke (born 28 July 2004) is a professional footballer who plays as a goalkeeper for side Partick Thistle on loan from club Celtic.
-Clarke has represented Sweden, Northern Ireland, England and the Republic of Ireland at youth international level.
+Josh Clarke (born 28 July 2004) is a professional footballer who plays as a goalkeeper for EFL League One side Doncaster Rovers, on loan from Partick Thistle.
+A former youth international for England, Sweden and the Republic of Ireland, Clarke is currently a senior international for Northern Ireland.

 Early life

-Clarke was born in London to a Swedish mother, and would visit his maternal grandparents in Skåne County as a child.
-He attended Shrewsbury House School until the age of 13, when he moved to the St John's School in Leatherhead.

-As well as playing football, Clarke was selected to join the elite academy of professional rugby club Harlequins, and represented Surrey County in cricket.
+Clarke was born in London to a Swedish mother and an Irish father.
+As well as playing football, Clarke played rugby for Harlequins at Academy level, and represented Surrey County in youth cricket.

 Club career

 Early career

 Clarke playing for Chelsea in 2018.

-Having grown up living near Premier League side Chelsea's Cobham Training Centre, Clarke joined the academy of The Blues in 2011.
-During his time in the academy, he won a Goalkeeper of the Tournament award at the Kevin de Bruyne Cup in 2019, as Chelsea went on to win the youth competition.
-After leaving Chelsea ahead of the 2020–21 season, Clarke trained with Portuguese side Porto, and was reportedly scouted by Turkish side Beşiktaş.
+Clarke joined Chelsea's Academy in 2012 at the age of 8 years old.
+During his time in the academy, he won a Goalkeeper of the Tournament award at the prestigious Kevin de Bruyne Cup in 2019, as Chelsea went on to win the youth competition.

-He had been approached by Bournemouth since January 2020, and he joined the club in July 2020.
+Clarke became a scholar at AFC Bournemouth in July 2020.
 He trained with the first team during his time at the club, and was the backup goalkeeper for an FA Cup fixture against Oldham Athletic in January 2021.

 Glenavon

 On 8 April 2022, Northern Irish club Glenavon announced the signing of Clarke.
 He had been brought in on a short-term, emergency deal, following the departure of Declan Brown and the suspension of James Taylor.
-He made his debut a day after signing, in a NIFL Premiership game against Ballymena United on 9 April, and after Glenavon defender Danny Wallace was sent off for a foul inside the penalty area, Clarke saved the resulting penalty from Leroy Millar as Glenavon went on to win 3–1.
-He went on to make five further appearances, including Glenavon's 2–0 away loss to Glentoran in the UEFA Europa Conference League play-offs, in which he made a number of saves.
+He made his debut, as a 17 year old, a day after signing, in a NIFL Premiership game against Ballymena United.
+After Glenavon defender Danny Wallace was sent off for a foul inside the penalty area, Clarke saved the resulting penalty from Leroy Millar as Glenavon went on to win 3–1.
+He made five further appearances, including Glenavon's 2–0 away loss to Glentoran in the UEFA Europa Conference League play-offs, in which he made a number of saves.
 Clarke received the supporters' Player of the Month Award in April 2022.

 Celtic

-Clarke moved to Scotland to join Celtic, signing a two-year deal in August 2022 and being assigned to the club's B Team.
+Clarke moved to Scotland to join Celtic, signing an initial two-year deal in August 2022 and being assigned to the club's B Team.
 He notably saved four penalties in Celtic B's penalty shoot-out win against Rangers B in the final of the Glasgow Cup, garnering national coverage for his performance.